layline-io/layline-doc/docs/03-assets/processors-output/asset-output-frame.md

   by the QuickScript function `strExpand`.
   Using QuickScript here allows you to make decisions on the outcome of the topic name, beyond simply putting a hard-coded name here.
   If you do want to output all messages to a hard-coded topic then simply enter the topic name here.
-  Make sure that you put quotes around it, since this is a QuickScript field and if you want the outcome to be a string, it must be quoted.
+  Make sure that you put quotes around it, since this is a QuickScript field, and if you want the outcome to be a string, it must be quoted.

   ![Destination (Output Frame)](.asset-output-frame_images/372b0658.png)